rue-ryuzaki/argparse/README.md

 }
 ```
 #### Argument::handle(std::function<void(std::string)> func)
-If you need to handle the parsed value of the argument.
+Called when the argument is present and passed the value of the argument.
 Preferably for value-dependent arguments (Action: "store", "store_const", "append", "append_const" or "extend")

 For value-independent arguments gets const value (Action: "store_true", "store_false") or empty string (Action: "count")